 2. The Jewelry Test

-You can do this test with gold/yellow and silver colored foils.
+You can do this evaluation with gold/yellow and silver-colored foils.
 Hold them against your skin (one by one).
 Check the reflection of the foils on your skin.

-5. Take The Color Test
+3. Take The Color Test

 - Cool Undertone: If you look good in purple, black, emerald, bright blue, lavender, and pink.